 Ingredients for the Healthy Caesar Dressing

-- Plain Yogurt: This provides the creamy base without the heavy fats found in mayonnaise.
+- Plain Yogurt This gives the dressing a creamy, tangy base without the heavy fats found in mayonnaise.

 Storing for the Work Week

-This Ceasar salad would go well with my artichoke and pasta recipe!
+This Caesar salad would go great with my artichoke and pasta recipe for a delicious lunch.

 Want to save or adapt this recipe using AI?
 Use the buttons below.